-I do not know how many times I wished I was my cat.
+I don't know how many times I wished I were my cat.
 I just love my cat's philosophy of life.
-The world could tumble and there she is sleeping.
+The world could tumble, and there she is, sleeping.

 Well, these are modern times.
-Before we civilized cats and made them lazy, cats were running after prey, and this was fundamental because no prey=no food, no food= no survival.
+Before we domesticated cats and made them lazy, cats were forced to hunt their prey, and this was fundamental because no prey meant no food, and no food meant no survival.
 Nobody catered to them.
 So they would sleep their 16 hours and then concentrate their energy in several fast bursts of hunting sprees.
-Today, their hunting has been replaced by following a yarn ball or a fly.
+Today, their hunting has been replaced by chasing a yarn ball or a fly.
 What a change!

-But do not be fooled by your cats sleeping.
-You might have noticed that one second there she is eyes closed another second there she is close to the fridge.
-Leaving you thinking: "How did she do that?"
-In reality, cats do not sleep sixteen hours straight rather they alternate sleep with rest.
+Don't be fooled by your cat's sleeping.
+You might have noticed that one second, she is there with her eyes closed, and the next second, there she is, close to the fridge.
+This leaves you wondering, "How did she do that?"
+In reality, cats do not sleep 16 hours straight; rather, they alternate sleep with rest.

-In nature, cats sleep but need to be alert at times if any prey approaches nearby, so this explains why they are so quick to react.
-Only difference now is that the movement of prey has been substituted by the movement of the fridge door!
-Oh, well modern times!
+In nature, cats sleep but need to be alert at times if any prey approaches, so this explains why they are so quick to react.
+The only difference now is that the movement of prey has been substituted with the movement of the fridge door!
+Oh, well—modern times!

-Usually a cat is sleeping profoundly when the REM cycle kicks in.
+Usually, a cat is sleeping deeply when the REM cycle kicks in.
 Just like us, they will have rapid eye movements and muscle twitches.
-This is pretty normal and for some reason is more visible in small kittens.
+This is pretty normal, and for some reason, it's more visible in small kittens.

-Cats will dream as well.
+Cats will dream, as well.
 Many times you can see some tail and leg movement or even some soft meows.
-I am sure cats also have bad dreams as some times my cat would wake up suddenly scared and bounce off the couch.
-I have helped by petting her and reassuring her and then she would be back to sleep in no time.
+I am sure cats also have bad dreams, as sometimes, my cat would wake up suddenly, scared, and bounce off the couch.
+I have helped by petting and reassuring her, and then she would be back to sleep in no time.

 Some cats will also snore.
-Pug-nosed breeds, such as Persians and Himalayans tend to snore more.
-A cat may snore more too if it has an upper respiratory problem or allergies.
-Always consult your vet if your cat seems to have trouble breathing and tends to sleep a lot more than usual.
+Pug-nosed breeds, such as Persians and Himalayans, tend to snore more frequently than others.
+A cat may also snore more often if it has an upper respiratory problem or allergies.
+Always consult your vet if your cat seems to have trouble breathing and is sleeping a lot more than usual.

-Also remember that cats are nocturnal.
+Also, remember that cats are nocturnal.
 When we are asleep, our cat may be highly active and playful.
 A good remedy to this is to provide exercise before you go to sleep so that kitty's tired out by the time you're ready for bed.

-Many cats will be wide awake in the early hours asking for food.
+Many cats are wide awake in the early hours of the morning, asking for food.
 It helps to leave food around all night.
 This refers to dry food only.
-This way kitty can munch on how much it likes, a free choice all you can eat buffet.
+This way, kitty can munch on how much it likes—a free all-you-can-eat buffet.
 Do not wake up early on purpose to feed your cat.
-If you do so you are basically training your cat to bother you early every morning.
+If you do, you are basically training your cat to bother you early every morning.
 Are you willing to put up with that?
-You must, therefore, be strong and ignore the meows or the knocking over objects to wake you up.
+You must, therefore, be strong, and ignore the meows or the knocking over objects to wake you up.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.